areejimran/areejimran.github.io/README.md

-#### About me:

->I am currently a sophomore at Loyola University Chicago studying Software Engineering.
+#### A current sophomore at Loyola University Chicago studying Software Engineering with career interests in data analysts and software development.

->I am apart of the class of 2025.
+> ------------ I am apart of the class of 2025 --------------

->I am currently located in Chicago, IL.
+>I was born in the Netherlands and raised in Chicago, IL.
+The acceleration and rise of data and technology has encouraged me to be apart of these great innovations that continue to happen on a day to day basis.

+* The leadership roles I currently hold on campus:
+  * Minorities In Tech (Marketing Director)
+  * Software and Systems Laboratory(Research Assistant)
+  * GirlForward(Tutor)

->As of right now I am focusing on my academics, striving to gain experience and expanding my network to determine where I fit best in my interests.
+>I strive to gain experience, expand my network to best determine where I fit best in my interests and become involved in community based work.

->I enjoy the creating, assembling and marketing aspect of software engineering.
-Yes it may be challenging but there is an unexplainable adrenaline rush when you figure out how to get your program to run.
+>Software Engineering stood out substantially as I enjoy creating, assembling and the marketing aspect of this branch of computer science.
+  It may be challenging but there is an unexplainable adrenaline rush when you figure out how to get your program to run.
 There is a lot of flexibility in how you can apply your major to the different career paths which I admire because there are a lot of opportunities.
-I want to travel while working for a company that values diversity, team work, and innovation.
 I am one who is not afraid to ask questions, willingness to learn new approaches, emphasis on communication and dedicated to expanding my skills as well as programming languages.